Wigan-CAMRA/constitution/constitution.md

 At least 28 days’ notice of the AGM shall be given to all members of the Branch and to the Directors of CAMRA either by post or by a CAMRA publication which in the ordinary course of events will give sufficient notice.
-A quorum for the Branch AGM shall be seven members present, unless otherwise previously approve by the Regional Director or the Directors of CAMRA.
+A quorum for the Branch AGM shall be seven members present, unless otherwise previously approved by the Regional Director or the Directors of CAMRA.

 ## 7. Special General Meetings